My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Khuzestani Arabs · Ahvazi Arabs

-Iranian Arabs are concentrated primarily in Khuzestan Province in southwestern Iran — a region known to the Arab world as Arabistan or Ahvaz — which sits atop the majority of Iran's oil and gas reserves.
+Iranian Arabs are concentrated primarily in Khuzestan Province — a region known to the Arab world as Arabistan — which sits atop the majority of Iran's oil and gas reserves.
 This coincidence of Arab demographic majority and extraordinary hydrocarbon wealth has made Khuzestan a site of particular strategic sensitivity for the Islamic Republic, and its Arab population has been subjected to intense surveillance, political suppression, and economic marginalization.
 The disproportion between Khuzestan's resource wealth and the poverty of its Arab population is among the starkest examples of structural ethnic discrimination in Iran.

 Baloch